No Free Lunch: Non-Asymptotic Analysis of Prediction-Powered Inference: Proofs

-The first term is intuitive: The cross-fit estimator uses twice the samples of the split-sample estimator, and so it has half the variance (or MSE).
+The first term is intuitive: The cross-fit estimator uses twice the samples of the estimate on just each fold, and so it has half the variance.
 The second term arises due to correlations in the errors of each cross-fit term.
 To analyze this term, we use subscripts to denote different datasets that serve as the source of different terms, e.g., $\bar{y}_1$ is the average of $y$ in the first split, and $\bar{y}_2$ is the average in the second split.
 Then the cross term is given by